 Ginnie Mae did not provide adequate oversight of its pool processing agent for IPMS to ensure that adequate controls over business processes complied with Federal regulations and guidance.
-Specifically, IPMS does not have (1) adequate logging controls that automatically track and log the use of overrides in the system and (2) automated controls to prevent a pool processor from making changes to the master29 data without prior approval.
+Specifically, IPMS does not have (1) adequate logging controls that automatically track and log the use of overrides in the system and (2) automated controls to prevent a pool processor from making changes to the master data without prior approval.
 Additionally, the manual reconciliation procedures do not detect changes to master data, and Ginnie Mae lacked adequate policies and procedures for data management.
 These conditions occurred because Ginnie Mae did not have (1) a policy for the logging, tracking, and monitoring of overrides and IPMS does not sufficiently track the use of overrides or generate an override log or (2) a policy for ongoing monitoring of change activity and IPMS does not generate a change report that captures data changes.
 Also, management believes that its manual controls are adequate, and ownership of the data in Ginnie Mae's system is unclear and not well defined.
 Further, there were inadequate oversight and delineation of responsibility for developing policies and procedures to ensure that controls over Ginnie Mae's data existed and were properly documented.
 As a result, Ginnie Mae's data were susceptible to an increased risk of improper use of authority, which could cause financial harm to Ginnie Mae by attaching the Ginnie Mae guarantee to mortgage-backed securities.
 The absence of mitigating controls increases the risk of tampering with data when preventive measures are lacking or do not exist to deter changes.
 Additionally, undocumented policies and procedures threaten the internal controls of an organization and lead to inconsistencies and uncertainty that can hinder Ginnie Mae's ability to identify gaps in its control systems.

 Additionally, Ginnie Mae had a contractor to assess the financial management systems to determine whether they complied with section 803(a) of the Federal Financial Management Improvement Act (FFMIA) and OMB Circular A-123, appendix A. The assessment was based on guidance issued by OMB.
-It stated that six domains30 were included in the assessment of information technology general controls across Ginnie Mae's financially significant and mixed
+It stated that six domains were included in the assessment of information technology general controls across Ginnie Mae's financially significant and mixed use systems.
+Ginnie Mae noted two material weaknesses, one in the access controls area and the other in the application software development and change control area.

-Master data are considered critical data that are used consistently throughout the organization, which would include but is not limited to names, addresses, Social Security numbers, account numbers, loan balances, issuer technology segregation of duties.
+Master data are considered critical data that are used consistently throughout the organization, which would include but is not limited to names, addresses, Social Security numbers, account numbers, loan balances, issuer IDs, custodian IDs, etc.

-These internal control areas are as follows: entitywide security program and management, access control, application software development and change control, system software, service continuity, and information use systems.31 Ginnie Mae noted two material weaknesses, one in the access controls area and the other in the application software development and change control area.
+These internal control areas are as follows: entitywide security program and management, access control, application software development and change control, system software, service continuity, and information technology segregation of duties.